Keyboard shortcuts

 modes.public_transit.constant

-• Description: Constant penalty for each trip in public transit (€).
+• Description: Constant penalty for each public_transit trip (€).

 • Allowed values: Float or a table with keys mean (Float), std (Float), and distribution (one of 'Uniform', 'Gaussian', 'Normal', 'Lognormal')